-The TBTT Offset in TUs subfield is 1 octet in length and when included in a Probe Response frame or FILS Discovery frame indicates the offset in TUs, rounded down to the nearest TU, to next TBTT of an neighboring AP from the immediately prior TBTT of the AP that transmits this element. and.
-When included in a Beacon frame, it indicates the offset in TUs, rounded down to the nearest TU, to the next TBTT of aneighboring AP from the TBTT of the Beacon frame in which it is included.
+The TBTT Offset in TUs subfield is 1 octet in length and indicates the offset in TUs, rounded down to the nearest TU, to next TBTT of an AP from the immediately prior TBTT of the AP that transmits this element.
 The value 254 is used to indicate an offset of 254 TUs or higher.
 The value 255 is used to indicate an unknown offset value.
 [REVmc and CID 4238][CIDs 6286, 6883, 6047, 6494]

+The Optional Subelements field format contains zero or more subelements, each consisting of a 1-octet Subelement ID field, a 1-octet Length field, and a variable-length Data field, as shown in Figure 8-402.
+Any optional subelements are ordered by nondecreasing Subelement ID.

+The format of TBTT Information field when TBTT Information Field Type is equal to 1 is shown in Figure 8-573 (TBTT Information field format when TBTT Information Field Type is equal to 1).